 The Safer Dewsbury multi-agency team was created in February 2020 when the Dewsbury Blueprint was launched.
 It's purpose is to coordinate all available resources to address the problems in the town centre identified by the community.

-The community has clearly identified that fear of drinkers, drug dealers and users and groups of men is putting many women off from visiting the town centre.
+The community has clearly identified that fear, usually of groups of men, often drinkers, drug dealers and users gathered in the town centre or side streets is putting many women off from visiting the town.
 This problem is common to many towns but dealing with it in order to create a safe, family environment has been recognised as the top priority if we are to revive activity in the town centre.

-Reports of negative activity of all kinds and from all sources is compiled to create an intelligence report to identify the locations and periods when resources can most effectively be used.
-Priorities and resource allocations change as behaviour changes.
+Reports of negative activity of all kinds and from all sources is compiled to create an intelligence report to identify the locations and periods when Safer Dewsbury team resources can most effectively be used.
+Priorities and resource allocations change as various types of anti-social behaviour changes.